unicode-org/icu-demos/iucsamples/c/readme.txt

 ----

+Mac with homebrew:

+$ brew install icu4c pkg-config

 Windows Visual Studio:

+NOTE: currently broken, needs to be updated.
-Use the project file iucsamples.sln.
+#Use the project file iucsamples.sln.
-Set  variable IcuDir  to the root of your ICU build (containing bin, lib, include) set PATH=%IcuDir%\bin;%PATH%
+#Set  variable IcuDir  to the root of your ICU build (containing bin, lib, include)
+#set PATH=%IcuDir%\bin;%PATH%

 UNIXes: see below.